Haris-Anees/AI-Powered-Text-Summarization-Tool/README.md

 ## Steps to run the extension

+Before you get started on using this chrome extension.
+You will first need an OPENAI-API-KEY.
+To get one visit https://platform.openai.com/docs/quickstart

 **Download or Clone the Project**
   - If the project is stored in a Git repository, you can clone it by running:
     ```bash